Here, you will find resources and guidance designed to support international care workers.

 Support for International Care Workers Whose Sponsor Has Had Licence Revoked

-This document has been created by the Department of Health and Social Care.
-It provides important information for international care workers, particularly those whose sponsor has had their licence revoked.
+We provide important information for international care workers, particularly those whose sponsor has had their licence revoked.

 It includes information on: